cdillon/setmore-appointments/readme.txt

 This plugin can *leave no trace!* If you delete the plugin, all settings will be removed from the database.
 However, simply deactivating it will leave your settings in place, as expected.

+### Privacy and GDPR

+This plugin embeds the content of the Setmore online app in an iFrame.
+It stores the URL for your public setmore.com booking page, the same URL you can enter into any browser to access your Setmore scheduler.

+It does not store your setmore.com login credentials, account information or any other private data.

+It does not store any visitor data.

+By using the embedded Setmore scheduler, you will be agreeing to Setmore's [Terms of Use](https://www.setmore.com/#terms-of-use).

 ### Try these plugins too

 * [Strong Testimonials](https://wordpress.org/plugins/strong-testimonials/) to receive and display testimonials.